rubenprietodiaz/gmxQtools/README.md

 #### 1.1 Excel to SDF Conversion

-Quickly convert an Excel file containing IDs and SMILES to SDF format using `$FOLDER`.
+Quickly convert an Excel file containing IDs and SMILES to SDF format using `rpmol`.
 This can be done easily on your computer with a simple installation via pip:

 ```bash
 pip install rpmol